Jaffa’s old charm

 The History of Jaffa

-Jaffa is one of the oldest cities in the world and in the Middle East in particular.
-It is mentioned in many historic sources, from Egyptian papyri, through Greek mythology, in Jewish writings such as the book of Jonah the prophet, to Christianity.
-There are not many cities in the world that were conquered, destroyed, and rebuilt as many times as Jaffa.
+Jaffa, one of the oldest cities in the world and the Middle East, appears in many historic sources, from Egyptian papyri and Greek mythology to Jewish writings like the book of Jonah and Christianity.
+Few cities have been conquered, destroyed, and rebuilt as many times as Jaffa.

 Best sites to visit in Jaffa